After School Program Leader

 - Ability to coach, train and guide participants.

-- Working environment includes physical, emotional and mental demands on infrequent occasion.
+- Working environment includes physical, emotional, and mental demands on infrequent occasion, and

 - Exposure to loud noises and ability to concentrate in a busy environment.

 Criminal Record & Child Abuse Registry Checks will be required as part of the hiring process.

 - A variety of discounted programs and services